 The University Writing Center supports writers at George Mason University through one-to-one consultations at any stage of the writing process, from brainstorming to the final phases of polishing.
-In these consultations, writers can try out ideas and approaches with a well-trained tutorial staff comprised of attentive readers and listeners from a variety of disciplines.
-We help writers develop the strategies and knowledge that make them stronger writers in the long term.
-We believe that achieving a strong piece of writing takes time, multiple drafts, and revision, and that the best feedback comes from tutors who listen and ask questions in order to foster a writer’s own curiosity.
+In these consultations, writers can try out ideas and approaches with a well-trained student staff comprised of attentive readers and listeners from a variety of disciplines.
+We help writers develop strategies and knowledge that make them stronger writers in the long term.
+We believe that achieving a strong piece of writing takes time, multiple drafts, and revision, and that the best feedback comes from consultants who listen and ask questions in order to foster a writer’s own curiosity.
 Writers can expect to leave a consultation with thoughtful feedback to consider, an array of writing strategies to use, and a plan for further developing or revising their project.

 We believe that all writers at Mason, students and professionals alike, should have access to this support.
 As such, we work with writers from all backgrounds: experienced and beginning writers; undergraduate and graduate students; native English speakers and multilingual writers; and writers from all disciplines, departments, and professions.
 We strive to create a space where writers of all genders, races, ethnicities, nationalities, sexualities, ages, abilities, and religions feel welcome.

 In service of these ideals we offer the Mason community the following:

 - Supportive and well-trained graduate and undergraduate consultants who are invested in the writing process, as they are experienced writers themselves

 - In-person and online appointment formats to accommodate writers’ scheduling needs